leftlogic/ffconf2018/README.md

 Use https://realfavicongenerator.net

-- Favicon for iOS - Web Clip: add a solid background, color `#ffffff`, size as default
+- Favicon for iOS - Web Clip: add a solid background, color `#1e81a0`, size as default
 - Favicon for Android Chrome: no background color, theme color #1e81a0
-- Windows Metro: use the original, color is `teal`
+- Windows Metro: color is `#1e81a0`
 - Safari Pinned Tab: turn your picture into a monochrom icon, threshold as default
 - Touch Bar: theme color #ec65a5
 - Favicon Generator Options:
   - path: `/static/images/favicons`
   - app name: `ffconf 2018`

 Delete the generated `manifest.json`, we already have our own, just check to reference the images correctly.
+Do not use the generated `safari-pinned-tab.svg` but keep the one in the repo.